Complete Beginner's Guide

 The BlockShell Interface

-When you open BlockShell AD, you'll see four key areas.
+When you open BlockShell AD, you'll see six key areas.
 Spend a minute getting familiar with the layout before dragging your first block.

 BlockShell® Active Directory — Script Builder